Villavu/Simba/Doc/sphinx/scriptref/sqlite.rst

     function sqlite_query(index : integer; sql : string) : boolean;

-This function attempts to execute a query on the database handle specified by index.
-Will return true if SQLITE_OK is returned by SQLite.
+Attempts to execute a query on the database handle specified by index.
+Returns true if SQLITE_OK is returned by SQLite.
 If it returns false, it is useful to see what sqlite_errmsg outputs.

 *Example:*